-Pinpointing Topics That Were of Importance to the Target Audience
+1. Pinpointing Topics of Importance to the Target Audience

 The purpose of a blog is to draw your audience to your website using content that appeals to their interests.

-We brainstormed topics that Now’s ideal client (business owners seeking cash flow) might be interested in.
+We brainstormed topics that Now’s ideal client — minority business owners seeking cash flow — might be interested in.

-To get our content ranking in Google searches, we had to identify the terms that people are typing into the search bar when looking for content about the topic at hand.
+To get our content ranking in Google searches, we needed to identify the terms people type into the search bar when looking for content about the topic at hand.

 We conduct keyword research to identify terms that meet two criteria:

 Or high enough to justify hours of work.
-Remember, the goal in writing these articles is to attract leads, so we want to target terms that people are actually searching for.
+The goal of writing these articles is to attract leads, so we want to target terms that people are actually searching for.

 Easier to rank for while we build site authority.
-Ranking for a lot of low-difficulty keywords creates a snowball effect that enables the site to start ranking for more terms with more competition over time.
+Ranking for a lot of low-difficulty keywords creates a snowball effect that enables the site to start ranking for more competitive terms over time.

 SEO is about more than just writing good content; you have to make sure that search engines understand what your content is about.
 That’s the key to making your blogs visible on search engines!

-Here are some of the things we do to push our content up in the rankings:
+Here are some things we do to push our content up in the SERPs:

 - Edit title tags and meta descriptions to tell search engines the primary topic of each page

-- Add relevant keywords to section headers to make clear what each section is about (and to increase our chances of ranking for a Featured Snippet)
+- Add relevant keywords to section headings to clarify what each section is about (and to increase our chances of ranking for a Featured Snippet)

-- Linking to the page from our other high-performing articles to let Google know that this page is equally as valuable
+- Link to the page from other high-performing articles on our website to let Google know that this page is equally as valuable

 - Incorporate readability optimizations to keep readers engaged and create a better reading experience